Building Inspection at Frame Stage:

 - Visual check for the installation of a perimeter termite barrier.

-- Wall frames secured at top/bottom plate.
+- Wall frames secured to top/bottom plate.

 Information on Standard Framing: